legzy27/AlexO/README.md

 ### Hi there, I'm Alex O -  👋

-## I'm A Software Developer In Test & I'm Also Learning FullStack Development
+## I'm A Software Developer In Test & FullStack Developer

 ### Connect with me: